-Displays the number of years, days, hours and minutes since a post or a page was published in the same format as Facebook, Twitter etc.
+Displays the number of years, months, days, hours and minutes since a post or a page was published or modified, or a comment was published.

 $stopUsingAjaxAfter (int) (optional) The number of seconds since a post or page was published before the plugin should stop using AJAX to display information.
 The default value is 0, which means the feature is turned off and AJAX is never used.
 If you have a cached site and the cache update interval is a day or less, 86400 (one day) is a good value for the plugin.
 The reason for this is that one day after a post or page was published, the plugin will start to show information in daily intervals ("yesterday", "2 days ago", "3 days ago", etc).
 If the post or page was published less than a day ago, the plugin will update in smaller intervals ("10 minutes ago", "3 hours ago", "4 hours ago", etc) and AJAX is needed to ensure that this is displayed correctly on a cached site.
 The minimum value should be the cache update interval.